The setting of a story is a powerful driver for hooking readers.

 For example, does the Volkswagen on the bumpy road carry a car full of lawbreakers?
 They’ll probably not want to draw attention.
 Place them in America in an era when old Volkswagens were common.

-#3 – Make the setting of a story fit your character.
+Make the setting fit your character

 Last but not least, the setting of a story should always be aligned with the main characters found within that story.
 In other words, you should build your setting and your character bio template simultaneously.

 For example, is your character shy and withdrawn?
 Have her sitting on the ledge surrounding the red brick school building writing short stories in her mom’s old notebook instead of enjoying recess with the other kids.